yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketAccessClass

 A cluster-scoped custom resource providing a way for admins to specify policies that may be used to access buckets.
 A `BucketAccessClass` (BAC) is required for both greenfield and brownfield use cases.
-Besides naming the provisioner (which is often redundant with a `BucketClass`), a BAC references a config map which is expected to define the access policy for a given provider.
-It is expected that these config maps will reside in each provisioner's namespace, though this is not required.
+Besides naming the provisioner, a BAC references a config map which is expected to define the access policy for a given provider.
+It is typical for these config maps to reside in each provisioner's namespace, though this is not required.
 Unlike BucketClasses, there is no default BAC.

 ```yaml
 apiVersion: cosi.io/v1alpha1